Photos show quake's destruction in Mexico

 Editor’s note: This story contains graphic images.
 Viewer discretion is advised.

-A magnitude-7.1 earthquake rocked central Mexico on Tuesday, killing more than 100 people, leveling buildings and knocking out power to millions.
+A magnitude 7.1 earthquake rocked central Mexico on Tuesday, killing more than 200 people, leveling buildings and knocking out power to millions.

 The quake rattled the country’s capital, Mexico City, and came exactly 32 years after a devastating quake killed an estimated 9,500 people in and around the city in 1985.

-Mexico is still recovering from a magnitude-8.1 quake that hit earlier this month off the country’s southern coast.
+Mexico is still recovering from a magnitude 8.1 quake that hit earlier this month off the country’s southern coast.
 That quake, which killed at least 61 people, was the strongest quake to hit the country in 100 years, according to President Enrique Peña Nieto.

-People react in Mexico City after the earthquake hit.
-Just a few moments earlier, an earthquake drill was being held in the capital.
-Ronaldo Schemidt/AFP/Getty Images
+Volunteers and rescue workers search for children trapped inside Mexico City’s Enrique Rebsamen school on Tuesday.
+Hector Vivas/Getty Images

+A rescued child is helped away from the collapsed school on Tuesday.
+Guillermo Perea/GDA/El Universal/AP

 A woman’s crushed body hangs in a collapsed building in Mexico City on Tuesday.
 Marco Ugarte/AP